Computational Indistinguishability between Quantum States and Its Cryptographic Application: A Generalization of

-We want to show a quantum algorithm that generates the quantum state $\rho_\pi^{(s)}$ efficiently from $\pi$ and $s$.
+We will exhibit a quantum algorithm that generates the quantum state $\rho_\pi^{(s)}$ efficiently from $\pi$ and $s$.
 This generation algorithm will be used to generate encryption keys in our \QSCDC -based multi-bit quantum PKC.

-\begin{lemma}[$\boldsymbol{\rho_\pi^{(s)}}$-Generation Algorithm] There exists a polynomial-time quantum algorithm that generates $\rho_\pi^{(s)}$ for any $s\in\integer_{m}$ and any $\pi\in{\cal K}_n^m$ with exponentially-small error probability. \end{lemma} \begin{proof} The construction is based on a straightforward generalization of the $\rho_\pi^+$-generation algorithm.
-We use the approximated Fourier transformation \cite{Kit95} instead of the Hadamard transformation.
-Note that the Fourier transformation $F_\pi$ over the cyclic group $\{id,\pi,\pi^2,...,\pi^{m-1}\}$ can be efficiently approximated from $\pi$ by an argument similar to the proof of Lemma~\ref{rho-generation} using the approximated Fourier transformation.
-Such approximation enables us to perform with exponentially-small error probability the following transformation:
+\begin{lemma}[$\boldsymbol{\rho_\pi^{(s)}}$-Generation Algorithm] There exists a polynomial-time quantum algorithm that generates $\rho_\pi^{(s)}$ for any $s\in\integer_{m}$ and any $\pi\in{\cal K}_n^m$ with exponentially-small error probability. \end{lemma} \begin{proof} The desired algorithm is a straightforward generalization of the $\rho_\pi^+$-generation algorithm given in the proof of Lemma \ref{rho-generation}.
+Using the approximated Fourier transformation \cite{Kit95} instead of the Hadamard transformation, we can efficiently approximate from $\pi$ the Fourier transformation $F_\pi$ over the cyclic group $\{id,\pi,\pi^2,...,\pi^{m-1}\}$:

+by employing an argument similar to the proof of Lemma~\ref{rho-generation}.
+Hence, we can perform $ F_\pi$ on $\ket{\pi^s}$ with exponentially-small error probability.

-Since the initial state $\ket{\pi^s}$ can be easily generated from $\pi$, we immediately obtain the approximation of $F_\pi\ket{\pi^s}$.
-By applying a uniformly-random permutation $\sigma\in S_n$ to the resulting state from the left, we obtain the desired state $\rho_\pi^{(s)}$ with exponentially-small error probability. \end{proof}
+Since the initial state $\ket{\pi^s}$ can be easily generated from $\pi$, we immediately obtain an efficient approximation of $F_\pi\ket{\pi^s}$.
+By applying a uniformly-random permutation $\sigma\in S_n$ to the resulting state from the left, the desired state $\rho_\pi^{(s)}$ can be obtained with exponentially-small error probability. \end{proof}